 What volume of your business comes from someone searching on a mobile device?

 If you’re a local business owner in the Akron, Canton or Cleveland area, you may be surprised by the answer.
-According to a recent a recent study completed by Google, 94% of smartphone users have looked up local information and taken action as a result.
+According to a recent study completed by Google, 94% of smartphone users have looked up local information and taken action as a result.

 That’s a huge number.
 It begs the question — Is your Website mobile ready?

 Maybe it’s time you (or your friendly neighborhood Internet Marketing firm) performed a Local SEO Audit.

 I’ve been saying this more and more lately — but your internet presence is more than your website. (way more).

 Your local internet presence is how you appear on a Google map.
 It’s how you show up on a search.
 It’s the reviews people leave for your business on Yelp.
 It’s the recommendations and feedback and anything and everything people say about you or your company on Facebook.
 And much much more.

 Trying to keep up with all the tumult in Local Search Marketing can be scary.

 Between Google Maps, Siri – iPhone Maps, and now Facebook ‘Nearby’, mobile marketing is going to affect the future prospects of your business.
 Like it or not.
 You need to know how your business is represented online.